peaceiris/actions-label-commenter/README.md

 ## Getting Started

 Create your GitHub Actions workflow file and Label Commenter Action setting file.
-Commit those and push to the remote master branch.
+Commit those and push to the remote default branch.

 ### Workflow Setting